nisaharan/Analyzing-the-sentiments-of-move-reviews/README.md

 # Sentiment-Analysis-for-Moview-review

-In this project, I performed sentiment analysis on movie reviews.
+In this project, I performed sentiment analysis on movie reviews using various classification algorithms.
 The goal was to classify movie reviews as either positive or negative based on their content.

 To accomplish this, I utilized the Natural Language Toolkit (NLTK) library.
 NLTK provided essential functionalities for preprocessing the text data and extracting meaningful features for classification.